 Zwembad De Kwakel

-A spacious swimming pool where you can practice your swimming skills, and play aqua sports, this place in Utrecht is ideal but only if you’re over 18 years old.
-But if you have any disabilities or any medical complaints, this place offers a form of therapeutic swimming lessons for you.
-It’s called Aqua Bodycare, and is available for anyone older than 21 years old.
+If you’re looking for a spacious swimming pool where you can practice your swimming skills and play aqua sports, this place in Utrecht is ideal — but only if you’re over 18 years old.

-They also offer Aqua Challenge, a complete muscle workout; Aqua Pilates, to improve your back and abdominal muscles; Aquarobics to enjoy with nice music in the background, and even warm water swimming pools.
+They also offer Aqua Challenge, a complete muscle workout; Aqua Pilates, to improve your back and abdominal muscles; and Aquarobics to dance off all your stress.

 Zwemschool Midden Utrecht

-This is a swimming school that provides lessons for kids, where you can sign them up when they’re as young as 4 and a half years old!
-You can sign up for an introductory course, and see how they enjoy it and then make a longer commitment if they love it.
+This is a swimming school that provides lessons for kids — you can sign them up when they’re as young as 4 and a half years old!
+You can sign up for an introductory course, see how they enjoy it, and then make a longer-term commitment.
 Swimming is an essential skill to have for anybody, so why not start young?

 Other swimming pools in Utrecht

-Zwembad Den Hommel: this one is open 7 days a week, where their schedule shows you their activities, their opening timings on normal days and on public holidays and weekends.
+- Zwembad Den Hommel: This one is open seven days a week, where their schedule shows you their activities, their opening timings on normal days, and on public holidays and weekends.

 Swimming pools in the Netherlands: Swimming pools in Tilburg

-Or are you looking to work on your swimming techniques?
-They even have a pool especially for the more serious swimmers, which is 50m long, 1.10 – 3.80m deep, with five lanes.
+Are you rather looking to work on your swimming techniques?
+They also have a pool dedicated to the more serious swimmers, which is 50 metres long.
 They also have a one-metre long diving board for you to jump into the pool.

-You can either get a day pass or buy a subscription for the whole year!
-Or you can even buy a family pass annually, and use it whenever you visit this amazing outdoor swimming pool.
-You can find more information on their website about the parking facilities, the prices for subscriptions and more!
+You can either get a day pass or buy a subscription for the whole year.
+Or you opt for the annual family pass which you can use whenever you visit this amazing outdoor swimming pool.

 A place you can truly enjoy with the whole family!
-They have aqua sports, slides, mermaid swimming, swimming lessons for everyone from the age of 4 to 50+, and even an outdoor swimming pool!
-So when the sun is out, you should be out as well, and enjoy a Saturday or Sunday when everybody wants to celebrate the week that has passed by or prepare for the week to come!
+Recreatiebad Stappegoorhave has aqua sports, slides, mermaid swimming, swimming lessons for everyone from the age of four to 50+, and even an outdoor swimming pool.

 Other swimming pools in Tilburg

-Reeshof Zwembad: a perfect place for the kids because they expanded the toddler and kids swimming pool to add a water fountain.
+- Reeshof Zwembad: a perfect place for the kids because they expanded the toddler and kids swimming pool to add a water fountain.
 They added a tropical theme to it with different decorations to make the child feel like they are in another world.
-But that’s not all, they have something for everyone!
-Check out their website.

-Club Pellikan: their swimming lessons are specially designed for children where they teach them how they can save themselves in case of an emergency.
-They also have a fitness center, and a cafe where you can spend time while your child learns essential skills in a safe and fun environment.
+- Club Pellikan: their swimming lessons are specially designed for children where they teach them how they can save themselves in case of an emergency.
+They also have a fitness centre and a café where you can spend time while your child learns essential skills in a safe and fun environment.

-The rates for each of these pools are the same, and you can check it out at their website!
-They also have an English version, so it’s easy to get the information you need.
-Additionally, the websites for each of these pools have a virtual tour where you can see how they look and explore if this is the place for you.
+The websites for each of the following swimming pools have a virtual tour where you can see how they look and explore if this is the place for you.
 The swimming pools are:

-Het Hofbad Zwembad: this one is not all fun and games.
+- Het Hofbad Zwembad: This one is not just fun and games.
 It has facilities for kids, but also the more serious swimmers amongst us.

-Overbosch Zwembad: they have different pools for different activities like the recreational pool with extra heating, and a competition pool.
+- Overbosch Zwembad: They have different pools for different activities like the recreational pool with extra heating, or a competition pool.

-De Blinkerd Zwembad: this is a 25m long pool which is perfect for you to practice your swimming skills and techniques.
+- De Blinkerd Zwembad: This is a 25-metre long pool which is perfect for you to practice your swimming skills and techniques.

-De Houtzagerij Zwembad: right in the centre of the city, they offer lessons for all age groups, where they have extra heating on the weekends.
+- De Houtzagerij Zwembad: Right in the centre of the city, they offer lessons for all age groups.

-Has this article made you feel thirsty for summer yet?
-I sure am!
 Did we miss out on any swimming pools in the Netherlands?
-Let us know in the comments!
+Tell us in the comments below!

 Feature Image: m IB/PublicDomainPictures

-Editor’s note: This article was originally published on April 2019 and has been updated in June 2020 for your reading pleasure.
+Editor’s Note: This article was originally published in April 2019, and was fully updated in May 2022 for your reading pleasure.